rgammelby/H3/Lagerstyringsprojekt/user_stories.md

  * Admin is able to access device summary page
  * Site is able to retrieve complete collection of devices from the database

+## Story - User Overview

+ As an admin, I need to be able to see a list of all users

+ ### Acceptance criteria

+ * Admin is able to access user admin page
+ * Site is able to retrieve complete list of users from the database

+## Story - UserActivity Overview

+ As an admin, I need to be able to see a list of all users' activities

+ ### Acceptance criteria

+ * Admin is able to access user admin page
+ * Site is able to retrieve complete list of users' activities from the database

+## Story - Confirm User Request: Book

+ As an admin, I need to be able to confirm Book Request from user

+ ### Acceptance criteria

+ * Admin is able to access user/Activity admin page
+ * Admin is able to confirm user's Book request
+ * When date is starting date of the booking, a helper class automatically set deviceStatus from Available to Reserved, lock up the device for the user

+## Story - Confirm User Request: Extend

+ As an admin, I need to be able to confirm Extend Request from user

+ ### Acceptance criteria

+ * Admin is able to access user/Activity admin page
+ * User who sent Extend Request has a valid ongoing Borrow activity
+ * Admin is able to confirm user's extend request
+ * The recent Borrow Activity's endDate will be updated to the new endDate

+## Story - Admin Borrow Immediately A Device for A User

+ As an admin, I need to be able to borrow a device to a user without a Booking

+ ### Acceptance criteria

+ * Admin is able to access Activity admin page
+ * Admin is able to create a Borrow Activity(stating date is now) without needing a Confirmation
+ * Admin is able to enter info: lenders's username and return date, the POST to db